Guide to Mortgage Rates and Current Rates

 Fixed mortgage rates are more popular and represent 66% of all mortgages in Canada.
 With a fixed mortgage you can “set it and forget it” as you are protected against interest rate fluctuations, so your payment stays constant over the duration of your term.

-Variable mortgage rates are typically lower than fixed rates, but can vary over the duration of the term.
-Variable mortgages are prone to market behavior (via the prime rate) which affects your payments.
+Variable mortgage rates in Kingston are typically lower than fixed rates, but can vary over the duration of the term.
+They are prone to market behavior (via the prime rate set by the Bank of Canada) which affects your payments.
 That means your payment amounts can change over time.
 A fixed mortgage offers stability as your mortgage rate and payment will remain the same each month, but that security is the reason why fixed interest rates are greater.

 The rate hold clause refers to how long before your mortgage renewal date you can lock in the prevailing mortgage rate, should that interest rate be a favourable one.
 The renewal date is the date on which the term of mortgage expires, not to be confused with the amortization period.
 So, for example, if you have a 5-year term on your mortgage, and a 90-day rate hold, then within 90 days before the expiration of the term, you have the option to lock in the current mortgage rate.